teddymacn/ml_in_action_study_notes/part1/ch02/README.md

 In the demo code of this chapter, when searching points to choose the k nearest neighbors, we are using a simple brute force algorithm, meaning to compare distance of each point pair in the training data.
 It's cost is O(DN), where D means number of dimentionality and N means number of points.

 One common approach to enhance performance is to reduce the point search area so that to reduce the number of point distance calculation, which is to use a fixed radius R to only search points inside the this area.
-This algorithm is called Fixed-radius Nearest Neighbors.
+This algorithm is called "Fixed-radius Nearest Neighbors".
 But for high-dimensional parameter spaces, this method becomes less effective due to the so-called "[curse of dimensionality](https://en.wikipedia.org/wiki/Curse_of_dimensionality)".

-There are other common point search algorithms: Ball Tree and K-D Tree.
-These two search algorithms try to enhance the search performance.
-Ball Tree's cost is around O[Dlog(N)], while K-D Tree's is between O(DN) and O[Dlog(N)], when D is small (D<20) it is close to O[Dlog(N)], and when D is large, it is close to O(DN).
+There are other common point search algorithms: Ball Tree and k-d Tree.
+These two point search algorithms try to reduce search cost.
+Ball Tree's cost is around O[Dlog(N)], while k-d Tree's is between O(DN) and O[Dlog(N)], when D is small (D<20), it's close to O[Dlog(N)], and when D is large, it's close to O(DN).

-Although Ball Tree and K-D Tree might have smaller search cost, it doesn't mean they are always better in general.
-Firstly, Ball Tree and K-D Tree's query time will become slower as k increases.
-Secondly, both Ball Tree and K-D Tree require a construction phase.
+Although Ball Tree and k-d Tree might have smaller search cost, it doesn't mean they are always better in general.
+Firstly, Ball Tree and k-d Tree's query time will become slower as k increases.
+Secondly, both Ball Tree and k-d Tree require a construction phase.
 If N is relatively small, the cost of the construction phase might be larger than the total search cost they can save.

 *Additional [reference](http://scikit-learn.org/stable/modules/neighbors.html#choice-of-nearest-neighbors-algorithm) for more trade-offs about how to choose a optimal point search algorithm.*

 ## Demo Code

+[kNN.py](kNN.py) - Revised version of the original kNN demo